veeravivekt/Distributed_Version_Control_System/README.md

 > ```git``` at its core, is a system of interconnected text files that reference each other through filenames.

 ## The Basics - Understanding Git:
+Consider Git as a tool that manages a filesystem by capturing snapshots of its state at different points in time.

-Git is a content-addressable filesystem, acting as a key-value store.
+ It is a content-addressable filesystem, acting as a key-value store(or more like value-value store, as it computes keys from data itself).
 Insert content into a Git repository, and Git returns a unique key to retrieve it later.

 Common locations where code stays in git:
 1. Local Working Directory (Code Playground)